parthmakadiya12/node-mongo-pagination/readme.md

 ```
 - After that we can finally run the application.

+### Unit Test :

+- We wrote some test cases.(more of an integration tests with real database)
+- If you wish to run the test then make sure you have mongo connection at `mongodb://127.0.0.1/test`
+- You can run `npm run test` and it will run all the tests.
+- We haven't use seperate file to configure all this but you can do it.
+There are still a lot of things pending in terms of best practices.
+- Feel free to raise a PR if you find something better.

 ### Docker and Docker-compose setup. (optional):
 - This section is not part of the documentation but if you want to do it just feel free to copy paste it.If you want to understand more about `docker` and `docker-compose` then feel free to find some articles on internet.